GoldenEye 007 (2010 video game): Plot

 Set in between Quantum of Solace and Skyfall, MI6 Agents James Bond and Alec Trevelyan are tasked by M with infiltrating a chemical weapons facility in Arkhangelsk, Russia, which is believed to be the source of weapons used by a terrorist cell to target British embassies around the globe.
 The mission goes awry when Trevelyan is captured and shot by General Ourumov.
 Bond escapes by detonating explosives he had placed throughout the facility before fleeing Arkhangelsk via an aeroplane.

 Later, a phone call intercepted from Ourumov connects him to Russian gangster Valentin Zukovsky as Ourumov attempts to acquire a helicopter that has been modified to survive an electromagnetic pulse.
 Bond convenes with Zukovsky at his nightclub, where Zukovsky reluctantly directs him to an arms fair in Dubai before he is killed by Xenia Onatopp, an operative for Ourumov posing as a waitress.
 Bond is able to escape Zukovsky's armed guards and eventually reach the arms fair.
 Onatopp and Ourumov hijack the helicopter but Bond is able to plant his smartphone on board, and MI6 is able to track the helicopter to a remote base in Siberia.
 Bond is unable to thwart the theft of a GoldenEye weapons satellite, which is detonated by Ourumov.
-Bond rescues Natalya Simonova before they're both arrested by the Russian army.
+Bond rescues computer programmer Natalya Simonova, but both are arrested by the Russian army.

 Believing Bond and Simonova to be responsible for the GoldenEye blast, Russian Defence Minister Dmitri Mishkin interrogates the two in Saint Petersburg.
 Mishkin is killed by Ourumov, who then abducts Natalya.
-Bond commanders a tank and pursues him to a train and confronts him over his plan for the GoldenEye satellite, but Onatopp betrays Ourumov and kills him.
+Bond commandeers a tank, pursues him to a train, and confronts him over his plan for the GoldenEye satellite, but Onatopp betrays Ourumov and kills him.
 Bond is able to help Natalya off the train and goes to a meeting at Statue Park, learning that Trevelyan survived his execution at the hands of Ourumov and is now Janus, the mastermind behind the GoldenEye theft.
-Alec leaves with Natalya, who is instrumental in his plan, while Bond is left in the helicopter as it fires missiles on itself, but Bond escapes before its explosion.
+Alec leaves with Natalya, who is instrumental in his plan, while Bond narrowly escapes the helicopter as it fires missiles on itself.

-Bond traverses a jungle in northwestern Nigeria in order to infiltrate Trevelyan's solar panel facility.
-Before making his way into the facility, he's attacked by Onatopp but he manages to defeat her.
-Bond plants bombs on various engines before he's captured and brought to Trevelyan.
-Trevelyan attempts to use Natalya's fingerprints to activate the GoldenEye key to use the satellite to destroy London and erase evidence of the finances he stole, but ends up sabotaging the solar panels vital to the GoldenEye.
+Bond traverses a jungle in northwestern Nigeria in order to infiltrate Trevelyan's solar panel facility, killing Onatopp en route.
+Bond plants bombs on various engines before being captured and brought to Trevelyan.
+Trevelyan attempts to use Natalya's fingerprints to activate the GoldenEye key to use the satellite to rob London's banks and destroy its financial records, but Bond dupes him into sabotaging the solar panels vital to the GoldenEye.
 After Bond and Natalya sabotage the satellite, Bond pursues Trevelyan before eventually overloading the facility control room and shooting Trevelyan, sending him to his death over the tower.
 Simonova and Bond escape the base by helicopter, with the couple kissing in the mission's aftermath.